banq/jdonframework/readme.md

 using JdonFramework, you can build your Domain Driven Design + CQRS + EventSourcing  applications with asynchronous concurrency and higher throughput.

-jdonframework help you implement a clean and hexagonal architecture!
+Jdonframework help you implement a clean and hexagonal architecture!

 Why DDD?
 ===================================